rsquires1988/rsquires1988.github.io/content/a-lot.md

 ## Read the docs.
 No, the other docs.

-If you, dear reader, happen to be trying to set up a Pelican site using github pages, just [follow the Pelican docs'](https://docs.getpelican.com/en/latest/tips.html).
+If you, dear reader, happen to be trying to set up a Pelican site using github pages, just [follow the Pelican docs' tips page](https://docs.getpelican.com/en/latest/tips.html).
 The wiki page on Pelican's github offers a different tutorial that makes things overly complicated, when all the tools you need are built into Pelican directly.